Quantum-Software-Development/calculus1-Derivatives/README.md

 - **Optimization**: How derivatives help in finding minima and maxima, which are key in training machine learning models.
 - **Gradient Descent**: The backbone of many learning algorithms, using derivatives to optimize model parameters.
+- **Regularization**: Preventing overfitting by penalizing excessive complexity, guided by derivative-based techniques.
+- **Neural Networks**: Backpropagation relies heavily on derivatives for updating weights and biases in deep learning models.